 Your eligibility to borrow through the federal and institutional loan programs is listed on Self Service via WebAdvisor for Students.
 The specific terms of each loan program are described under the Financial Aid Programs section of this website.
 The individual processing procedures for each loan program are described below.

 Federal Direct Loan Program

 Under the Federal Direct Loan Program, loans are made directly by the federal government to students through Loyola University.

 - Loyola’s financial aid office determines your maximum eligibility to borrow funds through the subsidized and unsubsidized versions of the Direct Loan Program.
 If you wish to decline this loan offer you can do on Self Service via WebAdvisor.
 If you wish to borrow a lower amount, notify the financial aid office in writing via regular mail or email at firstname.lastname@example.org.

 - This program requires that you electronically complete and sign a Master Promissory Note (MPN).
 Students who borrowed through the Direct Loan Program during the previous academic year are not required to sign another MPN.
 If you have not previously borrowed funds through the Direct Loan Program at Loyola, you must complete an Electronic MPN and complete the Federal Direct Loan Entrance Counseling requirement at www.StudentLoans.gov.

 - Loyola will receive proceeds of Direct Loans electronically after we receive confirmation that an electronic master promissory note has been submitted to the Federal Direct Loan Servicing Center and Entrance Counseling has been completed.
 The Direct Loan proceeds are credited directly to your student account.

-NOTE: All processing procedures related to the Federal Direct Stafford Loan and Federal PLUS Loan Programs must be completed before May 1, 2020 for the 2019-2020 academic year.
+NOTE: All processing procedures related to the Federal Direct Loan and Federal PLUS Loan Programs must be completed before May 1, 2021 for the 2020-2021 academic year.